Understanding Resilient Ethernet Protocol

 You configure offset numbers on the primary edge port by identifying the downstream position from the primary (or secondary) edge port.
 Do not enter an offset value of 1 because that is the offset number of the primary edge port.

-Figure 1 shows neighbor offset numbers for a segment where E1 is the primary edge port and E2 is the secondary edge port.
+Neighbor Offset Numbers in a Segment shows neighbor offset numbers for a segment where E1 is the primary edge port and E2 is the secondary edge port.
 The red numbers inside the ring are numbers offset from the primary edge port; the black numbers outside the ring show the offset numbers from the secondary edge port.
 Note that you can identify all ports (except the primary edge port) by either a positive offset number (downstream position from the primary edge port) or a negative offset number (downstream position from the secondary edge port).
 If E2 became the primary edge port, its offset number would then be 1, and E1 would be -1.

 - By entering the preferred keyword to select the port that you previously configured as the preferred alternate port with the rep segment segment-id preferred interface configuration command.